What is Whooping cough?

 Whooping cough is spread when an infected individual coughs or sneezes bacteria into the air and it is inhaled by others nearby.

 What is Whooping cough Vaccination?

 In Australia, whooping cough vaccines for adults are only available in combination with diphtheria and tetanus, with or without another antigen, the inactivated poliomyelitis vaccine (IPV).

 Vaccination is recommended for any adult who wishes to reduce their likelihood of becoming infected, and is particularly recommended for those in close contact with young infants (e.g. family members, healthcare workers, child care workers).
 Vaccination is also recommended for women between 20 and 32 weeks in each pregnancy and is funded under the National Immunisation Program (NIP).

 Adults: Pertussis toxoid given in combination with Tetanus/Diphtheria (Adacel / Boostrix) or Tetanus/ Diphtheria/ Polio (Adacel Polio / Boostrix IPV).

 Whooping cough vaccines provide good protection from infection but the fading of immunity over time means that boosters are needed.

-A primary series of vaccinations is given to infants from 6-8 weeks of age.
-Three doses are administered at least 4 weeks apart, with boosters at 18 months, 4 years of age and again at 11-17 years of age (depending on state/territory schedule).
+The primary childhood immunisation series is given from 6-8 weeks of age: three doses are administered at least 4 weeks apart, with boosters at 18 months, 4 years of age and again at 11-17 years of age (depending on state/territory schedule).